justin-vanwinkle/fgauna12.github.io/_posts/2017-03-28-AspCoreSecretsManager.markdown

 Start storing your secrets!
 Like the `--help` command indicated, you can use the `set` command to start storing away.

 ```
-    C:\Shhhh>dotnet user-secrets set AppConnectionString SomeAmazingConnectionStringToADatabaseOnTheCloudThatYouDontWantOthersToKnowAbout
+    dotnet user-secrets set AppConnectionString SomeAmazingConnectionString
 ```

+The `set` command just takes in a key-value pair where the key is the secret and the value is the secret value.

-You can very how it was stored by running the `list` command.
+You can check it stored properly by running the `list` command.

 ```
-    C:\Repos\DeleteMe\DeleteMe>dotnet user-secrets list
+    dotnet user-secrets list
-    AppConnectionString = SomeAmazingConnectionStringToADatabaseOnTheCloudThatYouDontWantOthersToKnowAbout
 ```

 ### 3. Consume your secrets